vyadh/teamcity-azure-keyvault-plugin/README.md

 -----------------------

-1. When a build is triggered on the TeamCity server, the plugin requests an access token from Azure AD limited to the Key Vault resource.
+1. When a build is triggered on the TeamCity server, the plugin requests an access token from Azure AD, limited to the Key Vault resource.
 This allows fetching secrets from any vault within the tenant that the configured service principal has access to.

-2. The access token is encoded as a build parameter 'password' to send it to build agents.
+2. The access token is encoded as a build parameter 'password' and provided to build agents.

-3. When a build starts on the agent, and before any steps are executed, the access token is read into memory and then removed so not accessible from build steps themselves.
+3. When a build starts on an agent and before any steps are executed, the access token is read into memory and then removed so not accessible from the build steps themselves.

 4. References to Key Vault secrets in build parameters are used to query the respective Key Vaults concerned.